 Thank you so much for stopping by today.
 I hope you enjoy these tips.
 I will be sharing more ways to use herbs in the coming weeks.
 Here is a fresh Basil Pesto Recipe that we love.
 Please be sure to subscribe to my newsletter so you don’t miss a post.

-If you enjoy saving money on your plants, you might like this post about splitting a lilac bush.
+- If you enjoy saving money on your plants, you might like to learn how to split a lilac bush.

 Please feel free to ask any questions or leave a comment below.